Secure exposed ingress endpoints in Tanzu Application Platform

 Default self-signed issuer limitations

 The default ingress issuer represents a self-signed certificate authority.
-This is not problematic as far as security is concerned, however, it is not included in any trust chain configured.
+This is not problematic as far as security is concerned, however, it is not included in any configured trust chain.
 As a result, nothing trusts the default ingress issuer implicitly, not even Tanzu Application Platform components.
-While the issued certificates are valid in principle, they are rejected, for example, by your browser.
+Although the issued certificates are valid in principle, they are rejected.
+Even your browser, for example, rejects them.
 Furthermore, some interactions between components are not functional by default.

 Default self-signed issuer prerequisites